 The first bit of good news is that the market cannot sustain the current inflated prices for long.
 After climbing steadily for weeks now, we may be seeing some relief.
 Yesterday, oil prices were down slightly, in the wake of a warning to investors by the International Energy Agency that recent high prices have hurt global demand for energy.
 Worried that they might get caught holding the bag for their greed, speculators may be going into a conservative mode, which would lead to reductions in oil prices.

 While we cannot control oil prices, the second bit of good news is that there are plenty of ways for RVers to cut expenses and offset higher costs at the pump.
 One of the easiest ways is to reduce our nightly camping costs.
+If you are looking for a cheap place to go and a great destination then you may want to check out campsites in france.
 Here are ten ways you can save money on your overnight camping fees, and put those dollars into your fuel tank.

 1. Free Campgrounds – There are hundreds of free campgrounds from coast to coast, and border to border.
 These include small town city parks and county parks.
 There are also many that only charge $5 to $10 a night.
 You can find these listed in resources such as Don Wright’s Guide to Free Campgrounds (East and West Coast editions), the Days End directory available through the Escapees RV Club, websites such as FreeCampgrounds.com and Free Campsites, and our own Guide To Free Campgrounds and Overnight Parking Spots, available for $8.95 from our Gypsy Journal RV Bookstore.